OREO 16×20 Oil

 I love doing these Indian Corn paintings.
 The painting can be hung horizontally or vertically, depending on decorating preferences.
-In the close up, note the detail – each kernel of corn is actually multiple layers of oil paint the way a watercolor is painted.
+In the close up, note the detail – each kernel of corn is actually multiple layers of oil paint applied the way a watercolor is painted.

 If you would like an original Indian Corn painting, please let me know.
 I can customize the background and overall color scheme of the kernels – $12,450.

 My first barn logo.
 The hardest part was standing on the ladders for long periods of time–feet ached.
 After the morning duck hunt, we would all stand in front of the barn for pictures.
 Before I painted the barn, we held up a simple sign, as in photo below.
 Unfortunately, after the property was sold, the new owners painted their own logo over this one.